-Table 3A.52 Apparent retention rates of full time secondary students, all schools (per cent) (a)
+Table 3A.66 Apparent retention rates of full time secondary students, all schools (per cent) (a)

-NSW Vic Qld WA SA (b) Tas (b) (c) (d) ACT (d) NT (b) Aust
+NSW Vic Qld WA (b) SA (c) Tas (c) (d) ACT (d) NT (c) Aust

-- (c) Some student number data for Tasmania have been revised by the Tasmanian Government, resulting in changes to some apparent retention rates, and these revisions may not be reflected in ABS, or other, publications. - (d) The small number of Indigenous students in some jurisdictions (the ACT and Tasmania) can result in large fluctuations in the apparent retention rates when disaggregated by gender and school sectors.
+- (c) The exclusion of part time students from standard apparent retention rate calculations has particular implications for the interpretation of results for SA, Tasmania and the NT. - (d) The small number of Indigenous students in some jurisdictions (Tasmania and the ACT) can result in large fluctuations in the apparent retention rates when disaggregated by gender and school sectors.